New High School Students

 Spring 2020: on or after December 10th, 2019

 Fall 2019: on or after June 5th, 2019

 Admissions and Records will use the information on the submitted Permission/Consent form to give you Web4 authorization to add course(s) online.
 However, if course(s) is full/closed, please follow the Add/Drop Procedures.
 If you wish to add different course(s) during the ADD/DROP period, you must submit a new signed Permission/Consent form.

 ADD PROCEDURE: You will be assigned a registration date every semester that you are an active student.
 On or after this date you can log on to your Web4 student account and add classes you have been approved to take.
 For instructions on adding and dropping courses using Web4 please go to Web4 Add/Drop Instructions .

 If the course you are interested in has a wait list, you may add yourself to the waitlist.
 Please follow these instructions to do so: Wait List Information .

-To explain error messages you may recieve while registering please click here.
+To explain error messages you may receive while registering please click here.

 Once the first day of the course has begun, any students who wish to register for that course must attend the first day of class and communicate with the instructor.
-If the instructor has space in the class for you they will provide you with a four digit add code.
+If the instructor has space in the class for you they will provide you with an add code.
 You can use this add code to add the class via your Web4 student account.